Jsalies/VOCformatWriter/README.md

 # VOCformatWriter

-This tool is designed to create your own datasets using python 3.5
+This tool is designed to create your own datasets (format VOC and csv) using python 3.5.

 # Functions